 Patrick J. Adams Biography

-Patrick Johannes Adams (born August 27, 1981) is a Canadian actor.
+Patrick Johannes Adams (born August 27, 1981) is a Canadian and American actor.
 He is known for playing Mike Ross, a college dropout turned unlicensed lawyer in USA Network's series Suits.
-For his role in Suits, Adams was nominated for Outstanding Performance by a Male Actor in a Drama Series at the 18th Screen Actors Guild Awards.
+For his role in Suits, Adams was nominated in 2012 for Outstanding Performance by a Male Actor in a Drama Series at the 18th Screen Actors Guild Awards.

 Early life and education